 His Royal Highness Prince Charles visits refugees in Jordan

-Luai vividly remembers the moment when armed militias entered the hospital where he was working in Mosul, Iraq and issued an ultimatum that they had two weeks to leave otherwise they would be killed.
+Luai vividly remembers the moment when armed militias entered the hospital where he was working in Mosul, Iraq and issued an ultimatum: two weeks to leave otherwise they would be killed.
 As a member of Iraq’s Christian population, Luai did not hesitate.
-Within ten days his family had packed up everything they could fit into their small car and fled in Jordan.
+Within ten days his family had packed up everything they could fit into their small car and fled to Jordan.

 It was 2015.
 Six years later, Luai, his wife Rana and three children still live in the two-room apartment they first rented in East Amman.
 Their perspectives to return home are dim.